t0nghe/Lysekil/README.md

 ...
 ```

 Multiple lines are allowed in `summary` field with a greater than sign followed by a few indented lines.
+(Note there's a space between colon `:` and greater than sign `>`.)

 ```
 title: Title of the Post
 tags: tag1, tag2, tag3
 slug: post
-summary:>
+summary: >
   This is a brief summary of the nothing that I'm going to say.
   I may have said a million words.
 But there's not much information.